 A favosite is a type of extinct coral.
-One way to identify them is by the honeycomb patterns on their surfaces, which is where their coral polyps lived.
-Preserved in sedimentary claystone, the fossil sample below was found in Allegan County of Southwestern Michigan, USA in a field.
-It’s more commonly found in locations near where you find the Michigan Petoskey Stones and Charlevoix Stones situated in the Traverse Group Geological Formations in the far northern sections of the state.
+One way to identify them is by the honeycomb patterns on their surfaces where their coral polyps poked out from their calcium carbonate substrate.
+Preserved in sedimentary claystone, the fossil sample below was found in a field in Allegan County of Southwestern Michigan, USA.
+It’s more commonly found in locations where you find the Michigan Petoskey Stones and Charlevoix Favosite Stones situated in the Traverse Group Geological Formations in the far northern sections of the state.

-Favosites, like most coral, thrived in warm, shallow sunlit seas.
-They were a colony type of coral forming colorful quilt work reefs.
-They fed by filtering microscopic plankton with their stinging tentacles.
+Like all coral, Favosite corals thrived in warm, shallow sunlit seas.
+They were a colony type forming colorful quilt work reefs and fed by filtering microscopic plankton with their stinging tentacles.
 They were most prevalent during the Silurian and Devonian time slots, but date as far back as the Ordovician and forward to the Permian between 251-488 mya.
 That’s over 200 million years of living on earth . . . amazing!

 Phylum: Cnidaria (means to sting)

 Order: Tabulata (possess inner horizontal dividing walls)

 The tabulae (horizontal internal layers) place the favosite corals in the order of tabulata with internal chambers that built outward and upwards as the organism grew.